 Tender and buttery, moist but not mushy, flaky but not crumbly, the slight chewy croissant is perfect when it just sort of melts in the mouth.
 Eaten alone, accompanied by some chocolate, or made into a sandwich, this delectable baked good is so delicious that it has earned its own day of the year–and it is certainly worth learning about and celebrating.

 It’s time for Croissant Day!

-The legend of how the croissant came to be is that in 1683, the Turkish Empire laid siege on Vienna, Austria.
-The Turks made several attempts to conquer the city by force, but were unsuccessful, so decided to try underground tunnels.
-The bakers of Vienna, who worked in the basement storerooms, heard the sound of digging and alerted the cities army.
+While the details are a little bit fuzzy, the legend of how the croissant came to be goes something like this: in 1683, the Turkish Empire laid siege on the Central European city of Vienna, Austria.
+Although the Turks made several attempts to conquer the city by force, they were ultimately unsuccessful.

 For their vigilance, the bakers received high honors and thanks for their assistance in outwitting the Turks.
 In celebration, they baked their bread in the shape of a crescent moon—the symbol of the Ottoman Empire.
 After the Turks were defeated, it became custom to serve morning coffee with the crescent-shaped pastry!

 While most people tend to think that the croissant is a decidedly French pastry, the shape of this treat actually has Austrian beginnings and didn’t make its way to French bakeries until a bit later when the recipe was altered by using puff pastry.